0xTranqui/lostandfound-zora-marketplace/README.md

 cd lostandfound-zora-marketplace
 code .
 ```
-> Expand the packages dropdown, and then right click on the react-app folder and create a new file.
+> Navigate to + expand the the packages directory, and then right click on the react-app folder and create a new file.
 Name this file ".env"
 Add in the following 2 lines of code:
 ```
 REACT_APP_ALCHEMY_KEY = enter your key here (without quotes)